OPHTHALMIC EXAMINATION

 - Children

-Recommended screening appointments: at 6 months, 1, 3 years, around 5-6 years, and every 2 years thereafter.
-We welcome young children at Optimum Vision Center paediatric ophthalmology.
+Recommended screening ages: at 6 months, 1 year, 3 years, around 5–6 years, and thereafter every 2 years.

 - Adults